yosefzaher/RC-Car-Project/README.md

 Arduino Code :-
 _______________________
-  In the folder which named :
+  In the folder which named : Hanan_Elderiny_MyLove.ino

 Bluetooth Connection :-
 _______________________________